njayem/njayem.github.io/_pages/about.md

 ## About Me

 ### Academic Background ✨
 My academic journey began with a Bachelor of Engineering (B.Eng.) in Software Engineering from [Concordia University](https://www.concordia.ca/).
-This degree equipped me with a strong foundation in software development, which I am now applying in my Master's thesis research at Concordia.
+This degree equipped me with a strong foundation in problem solving, which I am now applying in my Master's thesis research at Concordia University and Mila, under the supervision of [Dr. Mirco Ravanelli](https://sites.google.com/site/mircoravanelli/) and [Dr. Marta Kersten-Oertel](https://ap-lab.ca/).
 My research focuses on the intersection of AI and healthcare, specifically exploring how machine learning algorithms can improve the accuracy of medical detection systems.
 This area of study has the potential to revolutionize healthcare outcomes, a cause I am proud to contribute to.
 Earlier this year, I had the privilege of receiving the highly competitive [NSERC CGS-M](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSM-BESCM_eng.asp) tri-agency federal award to pursue my Master's, further solidifying my commitment to the field.

 ### Tech Stewardship, AI Ethics and Social Justice 🏛️
 As a committed [Tech Steward](https://credentials.techstewardship.com/en/verify/88109651148606), I strive to advance my understanding of AI bias and promote the ethical development of this transformative technology.
 By continuously deepening my knowledge, challenging limited narratives, and practicing deliberate values, I aim to shape a more responsible and inclusive technological future.
 As an *advocate for social justice*, I enjoy using technology for social transformation and exploring its potential to address pressing social issues.
 I am committed to ensuring that data collection is inclusive, integrating the perspectives of those being studied into the process, and making data accessible to all.